 How to use

-This particular wiki (powered by Wagn) uses the concept of cards, as with index cards, postcards, or wildcards, in which the contents of other cards can be included within other cards, not merely linked from other cards, and a page can include any number of nested cards.
+This particular wiki (powered by Wagn) uses the concept of cards, as with index cards, postcards, or wildcards, in which the contents of other cards can be included within other cards, not merely linked from other cards, and a page can include any number and depth of nested cards.

 This is not Wikipedia, and it doesn't have the same standards as that demanded by an encyclopedia.
 But neither is this a humor-over-truth wiki such as ED or Uncyclopedia.
 Levity is welcome, if the editor deems it appropriate.
 If the edit button works, then you're the editor.
 Remember that.